GDPR Privacy Notice

 How we use this information.

-We use an electronic diary and accounts package that is accessible for maintenance and support at our request by Rushcliffe Ltd.
+We use an electronic diary, accounts and clinical notes package that is accessible for maintenance and support at our request by Rushcliffe Ltd.

 We use information;

-4. To contact you about your ongoing treatment including sending exercises by e-mail.
-We use a third party for this service (PhysioTools).
+- To contact you about your ongoing treatment including sending exercises by e-mail.
+We use a third party for this service (Rehab my patient).

 We do not pass on your information for commercial purposes.